 1520 – 17th Century

-Mannerism is extended from the influence of High Renaissance artists such as Michelangelo, Da Vinci, and Raphael.
+Mannerism is extended from the influence of High Renaissance artists such as Michelangelo (Doni Tondo), Da Vinci, and Raphael (The School of Athens).
 It was a response to the harmonious compositions and ideals of the Renaissance artists and was embodied in styles that sought an increase in tension.

-The movement had an artificial as opposed to natural feel and was considered to be an intellectual expression in visual art that carried over into literature and music.
+The art movement had an artificial as opposed to the natural feel and was considered to be an intellectual expression in visual art that carried over into literature and music.

 - When newer crops of artists rose up at the end of the period and turned back to naturalism, the new period was called “anti-mannerism” for the way that the newer artists felt toward the preceding generations.